Civil Unions in Australia

 The ACT Civil Unions Act 2012 states that a civil union ‘is different to a marriage but is to be treated for all purposes under territory law in the same way as a marriage’.
 Couples must not be married, related to each other by blood, or otherwise in another relationship, if they are to enter into a civil union.
 Celebrants can be registered under the Civil Unions Act 2012 to perform civil ceremonies.
 Unions can be terminated by giving a notice of termination to the registrar-general of civil unions.

 Under the Family Law Act 1975, whether a relationship is or was registered under any one of the State and Territory laws is one of the factors which may be considered in determining whether or not a de facto relationship existed (section 4AA (2)(g) of the Act).
 The Family Law Act applies to same-sex couples in any event, regardless of whether that couple has the relationship registered or has a civil union.
-The same principles also apply regarding the division of assets between a couple who are or were married, de facto or civil union/registered relationship.

 You should speak to one of our family lawyers for information which is specific to your circumstances.